Ichillow/Ichillow/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Ichillow and I'm a student, from IUT of Limoges</h2>

 ###